$ oc adm must-gather --image=registry.redhat.io/openshift-service-mesh/istio-must-gather-rhel7

-These are the known issues in Red Hat OpenShift Service Mesh at this time:
+These are the known issues in Red Hat OpenShift Service Mesh:

 Istio-14743 Due to limitations in the version of Istio that this release of Red Hat OpenShift Service Mesh is based on, there are several applications that are currently incompatible with Service Mesh.
 See the linked community issue for details.

 MAISTRA-1947 Technology Preview Updates to ServiceMeshExtensions are not applied.
 The workaround is to remove and recreate the ServiceMeshExtensions.

 MAISTRA-858 The following Envoy log messages describing deprecated options and configurations associated with Istio 1.1.x are expected:

 [2019-06-03 07:03:28.943][warning][misc] [external/envoy/source/common/protobuf/utility.cc:129] Using deprecated option 'envoy.api.v2.listener.Filter.config'.
 This configuration will be removed from Envoy soon.

 [2019-08-12 22:12:59.001][warning][misc] [external/envoy/source/common/protobuf/utility.cc:174] Using deprecated option 'envoy.api.v2.Listener.use_original_dst' from file lds.proto.
 This configuration will be removed from Envoy soon.

 MAISTRA-806 Evicted Istio Operator Pod causes mesh and CNI not to deploy.